 He quickly helped me work out how all the as-yet-unidentified pieces might fit together to form the base, which would raise the playhouse off the ground, and set about drilling holes into those pieces so that we could secure them together.
 Rather than simply stand and watch him, I busied myself picking out some nice drapes and cushions for the finished playhouse (that’s a joke, incidentally).

 Between us, we managed to get the playhouse finished in just a few hours, but because it was quite heavy work, we both neglected how hot it really was, and neither of us had put any sun cream on.
 As a result, it was only after we had finished that I realised I had been very stupid, as my arms and the back of my neck were now bright red.

 In addition, the blister on my thumb had burst at some point, and my friend had scraped his knuckle while we were screwing inside the playhouse (oh, behave), causing him to smear blood stains up the wall like a miniature murder scene – which, with Isaac ‘playing’ in there, could very well happen at some point.

 Since I felt bad about his injury, and was conscious that we had taken him away from his family for most of Sunday afternoon, I re-assured him that I was more than capable of adding the ladder, slide and a few other finishing touches once he had gone, and thanked him for all his help with an ice-cold beer.

 I then fought through the pain of my blister in order to add the final pieces to the house, and it’s safe to say the boys are delighted with it – even if Isaac has already tried on a number of occasions to put his fist, foot, and Ollie’s face through one of the windows.

-It’s a shame it’s not a bit bigger really (story of my life).
-I quite fancy sticking a beer fridge in one corner and a TV in the other, and moving out there for some peace and quiet.
+It’s a shame it’s not a bit bigger really (story of my life), as I quite fancy sticking a beer fridge in one corner and a TV in the other, so I could move out there for some peace and quiet.

-After all, how many bachelor pads have a slide?
+After all, how many bachelor pads have a fucking slide?